ftrackhq/integrations/doc/introduction/framework/definition.rst

 plugin
 ------

-The plugins are were the code lives, that are referenced within the definitions:
+The plugins are were the code lives, that are referenced within the definitions.
+The plugins for each :term:`host type` is depending on both the :term:`framework` core, :term:`Qt` and the corresponding DCC plugin.

+Plugin structure:

 .. code-block:: bash